f-edwards/front_line_workforce/README.md

 # front_line_workforce
 Summary data and replication scripts for Edwards, Frank and Christopher Wildeman, 2018,"Characteristics of the front-line child welfare workforce", *Children and Youth Services Review*.
 DOI HERE.
 LINK HERE

-In the folder ~\data we have created a series of state and state-year level summary files using a restricted-access version of the [National Child Abuse and Neglect Data System](https://www.acf.hhs.gov/cb/research-data-technology/reporting-systems/ncands), made available by the US Children's Bureau, in collaboration with the [National Data Archive on Child Abuse and Neglect](https://ndacan.cornell.edu).
+In the folder .\data we have created a series of state and state-year level summary files using a restricted-access version of the [National Child Abuse and Neglect Data System](https://www.acf.hhs.gov/cb/research-data-technology/reporting-systems/ncands), made available by the US Children's Bureau, in collaboration with the [National Data Archive on Child Abuse and Neglect](https://ndacan.cornell.edu).

 For more detailed descriptions of the measures, please see the paper.
 For those without library access, a pre-print is available here SOCARXIV LINK.